openfheorg/openfhe-network-examples/README.md

 However you computer needs to have at least 6 logical cpus to run the script.

-## Threshhold Network Measurement protocol using Client-Server Google RPC (gRPC)
+## Threshhold Network Measurement protocol using Client-Server Google RPC (gRPC) [not verified as working]

 The structure of this implementation is very similar to the Threshold example.
 The data flow involves two nodes that send their measurement